strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 ---
-title: Local plugins - Strapi Developer Documentation
+title: Admin Panel API - Strapi Developer Documentation
 description: Strapi allows you to create your own custom local plugins that will work exactly the same as external ones.
 sidebarDepth: 3
 ---